Chris is a high school teacher in Canada and mom of two children.

 However, fans of the English rugby squad believe that the song is meant to be sung "with gusto" and that the song's context had changed over the years.
 The song has been sung for the squad for about 30 years.

-People have pegged March 19, 1988 as the date on which the song was first song, and there are suspicions that it's because Chris Oti, the first black man to play on the English squad in 80 years, scored a hat-trick over Ireland during the game on that date.
+People have pegged March 19, 1988 as the date on which the song was first sung, and there are suspicions that it's because Chris Oti, the first black man to play on the English squad in 80 years, scored a hat-trick over Ireland during the game on that date.

 Brooks, however, thinks the explanation makes it doubly insulting that "Swing Low, Sweet Chariot" be sung for the English Rugby Union.